Consignment Systems

 Seriously?
 Lifetime payments?
 Some years ago a wildfire started in the software-developer community which has caught on - lifetime never-ending doling out of dollars to use a software program.

-'"Software as a Service" (Saas) is a term invented by developers as though giving it a descriptive name would make the abolition of one-payment software more palatable.
+"Software as a Service" (SaaS) is a term invented by developers as though giving it a descriptive name would make the abolition of one-payment software more palatable.
 The warm and fuzzy did not transfer to the software-user community.
-There's still plenty of rightful resent for now having to pay annually for Microsoft Office, Outlook and many others.
+There's still plenty of rightful resent for now having to pay annually for Microsoft Office, Outlook, and many others.

 The consignment industry has not escaped the burn.
-Search results for 'consignment software' are packed with pay-forever program offers, each salivating over the high profit margins of literally reselling the same software again and again with each payment collected.
+Search results for 'consignment software' are packed with pay-forever program offers, each salivating over the high-profit margins of literally reselling the same software again and again with each payment collected.

-If this rubs you the wrong way -and it should because it's 'opportunistic' to say the least, then grab a copy of Best Consignment Shop Software and avoid the extortion.
+If this rubs you the wrong way - and it should because it's 'opportunistic' to say the least - then grab a copy of Best Consignment Shop Software and avoid the extortion.

 Web-based or 'cloud' software requires placing your clients' personal information on a computer that you know nothing about: Who owns it?
 Where is it located?
 How secure is it really?
 How reliable is it?
-Some store owners do this without letting their clients know much less ask permission.
+Some store owners do this without letting their clients know, much less ask permission.
 Most don't understand the risks (that are not relieved by unfounded assurances from the software provider who quite naturally stands nothing to lose when you become legally liable for something someone else does, like allow your clients' information to be hacked).

 This risk cannot be made more clear than extreme differences between the assurances software vendors make in their sales efforts, and the disclaimers and denials of responsibility in their user agreements.
 Thinking of web-based?
 Ask for a copy of the 'EULA" (End-User License Agreement) and observe the multiple paragraphs in all-caps denouncing liability.
-If it oh so safe, then do they refuse to bear responsibility?
+If it's oh so safe, then why do they refuse to bear responsibility?

 The coup de gras: Read the EULA for what happens if you want to quit.
 Can you get your data?
 If it's not in your hands but in the hands of the person who's intent upon getting payment after payment from you, will all be lost?